- 1 beef top sirloin steak (3/4 pound)

 - 1 teaspoon Dijon mustard

 - Sprinkle steak with 1/4 teaspoon each salt and pepper.
-In a large skillet, heat oil over medium-high heat; cook steak to desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°), 6-7 minutes per side.
+In a skillet, heat oil over medium-high heat; cook steak to desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°), 6-7 minutes per side.
 Remove from pan; keep warm.

 - In same skillet, heat butter over medium-high heat; saute mushrooms until tender.
 Stir in wine; bring to a boil, stirring to loosen browned bits from pan.
 Stir in green onions, Worcestershire sauce, mustard and the remaining salt and pepper.
 Cut steak in half; serve with mushroom mixture.
 Yield: 2 servings.